cglaunchtech/Phoenix/README.md

 :fire:Team Phoenix – Project 3
 -

-Sports Social is a full featured sports app where you can showcase your athletic skills and where coaches and recruiters can discover their next top athletes.
+Sports Social is a full featured sports app where you can showcase your athletic skills and where coaches and recruiters can discover their next top athlete.

 Technologies Used
 -